Work and travel in Canada using a recognized organization

-If you want to come to Canada to work and travel under International Experience Canada (IEC), you can contact a recognized organization (RO) for help to plan your trip.
-They can help you:
+If you’re eligible to come to Canada to work and travel under International Experience Canada (IEC), you can choose to contact a recognized organization (RO) for more support before and during your experience.
+ROs are Canada-based organizations that help youth work and travel internationally through IEC.
+They can be non-profit, for profit or educational.
+Most charge a fee for their services.

 - find a job